Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 Pro Tip

-They’re closed on Mondays and Tuesdays to restock—so Wednesday is the day to go!
+The Fabulous Find is closed on Mondays and Tuesdays to restock, so Wednesday is the day to go!
 The shop is typically refreshed and full of new vintage treasures midweek.

-Don’t let the polished exterior fool you—York Antiques Gallery is one of the most welcoming and treasure-packed antique barns in Southern Maine.
+Don’t let the polished exterior fool you, York Antiques Gallery is one of the best New England antique stores and vintage markets.
 Housed in a beautiful four-story barn, this multi-vendor shop is filled with an impressive selection of antique furniture, collectibles, and vintage decor from dealers across New England.

 Wiscasset antique mall in Wiscasset, Maine.